blytkerchan/blytkerchan.github.io/_posts/2009-09-24-out-of-touch-techies-marketing-retoric-and-nonsense-you-do-the-math.markdown

 comments: true
 date: 2009-09-24 22:28:46+00:00
 layout: post
-tags:
-- Posts that need to be re-tagged (WIP)
 title: Out-of-touch techies, marketing retoric, and nonsense.
 You do the math.
 wordpress_id: 213
 ---